 The isolation of M. canis from wild mammals is mentioned quite often (Omar et al. 2020).
 Based on the biology of the pathogen, it is logical that M. canis is more common among carnivores.
-There is a description of clinically asymptomatic and expressed cases dermatophytosis in several species of wild canids: wild fox, red fox, gray wolf and maned wolf (Malmasi et al. 2009; Pereira et al. 2018).
+There is a description of asymptomatic and clinically expressed cases of dermatophytosis in several species of wild canids: wild fox, red fox, gray wolf and maned wolf (Malmasi et al. 2009; Pereira et al. 2018).
 Cases of dermatophytosis in wild felines are much more common.
 At the same time, mention is made of the identification of the tinea caused by Microsporum canis from wild or circus felines such as tigers, lions, panthers, jaguars and others (Bentubo et al. 2006).